Redcar Town Centre Transformation

 - What is happening to the existing blocks on the High Street?

-- Why are the block paving's rotated in certain places?
+- Why is the block paving rotated in certain places?

 Lifecycle